Viscacha-Ecosystem/Viscacha-rs/README.md

 ## Features

-- **Crash-safe by default.** Every operation is appended to a SQLite WAL event log before it touches in-memory state.
+- **Crash-safe by default.** Every operation is appended to a SQLite WAL event log before it touches in memory state.
 On restart, the log replays deterministically, and the queue is fully restored.

 - **Lease-based claiming.** Workers hold a timed lease on each job.
 If a worker crashes or stalls, the lease expires and the job is automatically returned to the queue with no manual intervention required.

-- **Automatic retries.** Jobs that fail are re-queued up to `max_retries` times, then marked permanently failed.
+- **Automatic retries.** Jobs that fail are requeued up to `max_retries` times, then marked permanently failed.
 The full retry history is preserved.

 - **Periodic snapshots.** The event log is compacted automatically.
 Startup